chuaqibao/50.041-Distributed-Systems-Problem-Set-1/Readme.md

 # Distributed Systems Problem Set 1
 Chua Qi Bao 1004494

+## Assignment Brief
+Assignment description can be found in Programming_HW1.pdf file.

 ## How to Run
 1. Uncomment all the lines in the file
 2. Comment out all other files (except the 1st line)